parse-community/docs/_includes/parse-server/class-level-permissions.md

 * You can not protect default fields: `objectId`, `ACL`, `createdAt`, `updatedAt`.
 * Protected fields are not enforced for requests signed with `masterKey`.

-Let's say we have an object:
+Next we will walk through the examples for each key, assuming we have an object:

 ```js
 {